f-heeger/two_marker_metabarcoding/README.md

     1. `mark`: The conflict is marked in the classification with an entry of the form: <ITS classification>|<5.8S classification>
     2. `5.8S`: Use the 5.8S classification and ignore the ITS classification
     3. `ITS`: Use the ITS2 classification and ignore the 5.8S classification
-* **primerError** How many errors should be allowed when checking if forward and reverse primer are present.
+* **primerError** How many errors (given as error rate i.e. 0.1=10%) should be allowed when checking if forward and reverse primer are present.
 * **maxAmplLen** Maximum length of amplicons without the amplification primers.
 Will be passed to pears `-m` option.
 * **minAmplLen** Minimum length of amplicons without the amplification primers.
 Will be passed to pears `-n` option.